A Daughter Talks With Her Father About Coping With Her Mother's Suicide

 "I think she would be very proud of you," Josh said.

-Over the past 11 years, Sylvia says she's overcome her biggest fear.
+Over the past 11 years, Sylvia says she has overcome her biggest fear.

 "I've learned a lot about death and dealing with it because I struggled with that for so long.
 I couldn't go to sleep.
 I didn't want you to leave because I was worried something would happen," she told her dad.

 "But one time I was at camp and we were supposed to say our biggest fear.
-And I was like, 'Death --' hold up, wait ... that's not my biggest fear anymore."
+And I was like, 'Death' — hold up, wait ... that's not my biggest fear anymore."

 "I guess I'm stronger than I think I am."